What is a Term Loan?

 - You don’t need excellent personal or business credit to qualify.
 Generally, a credit score of around 650 should be enough to qualify for a term loan.
 However, higher credit scores will attract better loan rates and terms.

 - A term loan can help grow a business when suppliers of fixed assets aren’t willing to extend credit.
-Your business won’t have to wait for cash reserves to fund the purchases of assets.
+Due to this, your business won’t have to wait for cash reserves to fund the purchases of assets.

-- When used correctly, this type of leverage can boost returns for your company.
-By purchasing assets that produce economic value for the firm, the leverage factor can help you buy more.
+- When used correctly, this type of leverage can boost your company’s returns.
+By purchasing assets that produce economic value, the leverage factor can help you buy more.

 - Businesses can secure a significant amount of capital without losing equity.
 Conversely, venture capital companies that fund large sums will require a portion of the equity in a company.
 Losing equity means losing some control over your business.